ucsb/webguide/css.md

 the "proper" form last, you ensure that you are always overriding any alternate, vendor-specific behavior with the behavior outlined in the CSS specification.

+### Display

+#### Ensure color contrast

+Ensure there exists an appropriate degree of contrast between background and foreground colors.
+This is critical to providing an accessible experience for users with color blindness or limited vision.

+There are a number of techniques for checking the accessibility of your website's colors, including using an automated tool, printing your website on a black and white printer, or lowering the brightness of your monitor.

+In all cases, the content of your website should be easy to discern and should not rely on subtle differences in color.